-Our audit committee has re-appointed KPMG LLP to serve as the independent registered public accounting firm to audit our consolidated financial statements for 2006.
-We expect that representatives of KPMG LLP will be present at the annual meeting.
+We expect that representatives of KPMG LLP, our independent registered public accounting firm for 2007, will be present at the annual meeting.
 They will have an opportunity to make a statement if they wish and will be available to respond to appropriate questions from stockholders.